Keywords

 3. Visualize and Export: The results are presented in three tabs:

-• Gantt Chart: A comprehensive visualization of the entire experimental timeline showing the hands-on time for each sample and operation.
+• Gantt Chart: A comprehensive visualization of the entire experimental timeline showing the each sample and operation.
 It also includes a “Hands-On Time” track that aggregates all manual tasks, clearly indicating when the researcher is busy, free, or has scheduling conflicts (in manual mode).

 • Schedule by Time: A chronological, time-stamped list of every action to be performed.